-T-levels are offered by many schools and colleges across England and offer your child an ideal first step into their future career.
-Your child can choose to study over 20 different T-levels that cover a wide range of sectors and interests.
+T-levels are offered by many schools and colleges across England and offer an ideal first step into a future career.
+Your can choose to study over 20 different T-levels that cover a wide range of sectors and interests.

 More about T-levels

-Focuses on vocational skills and is equivalent to three A-levels
+- Focuses on technical skills and is equivalent to three A-levels.

 What can T-levels lead to?